 9. Whilst Block Forensics Ltd. uses reasonable endeavours to ensure that the Website is secure and free of errors, viruses and other malware, we give no warranty or guaranty in that regard and all Users take responsibility for their own security, that of their personal details and their computers.

-10. Block Forensics Ltd. accepts no liability for any disruption or non-availability of the Website.
+10. Block Forensics Ltd. accepts no liability for any disruption, failure, or non-availability of the Website.

 11. Block Forensics Ltd. reserves the right to alter, suspend or discontinue any part (or the whole of) the Website including, but not limited to, any products and/or services available.
 These terms and conditions shall continue to apply to any modified version of the Website unless it is expressly stated otherwise.